usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 Below is description of `links` key-values:
 - `href` (Required) - The `href` key, or "hypertext reference", is a required, [resolvable URL reference](/reference/datatypes/#uri-reference) to a resource.
 This can either be an internet resource or a fragment that points to a back matter resource in the same document.
-- `rel` (Optional) - The optional `rel` key is a [token](/reference/datatypes/#token) datatype that can be used to describe the link&#39;s purpose.
+- `rel` (Optional) - The `rel` key is a [token](/reference/datatypes/#token) datatype that can be used to describe the link&#39;s purpose.
 Some OSCAL link properties may have pre-defined `rel` values (e.g., reference), but generally, OSCAL content authors can specify any token value for a `rel` key.
-- `media-type` (Optional) - The optional `media-type` key can be used to provide the consumer of the OSCAL content a hint about the type of data referenced in the link.
+- `media-type` (Optional) - The `media-type` key can be used to provide the consumer of the OSCAL content a hint about the type of data referenced in the link.
 Supported media types are as defined by the [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml).
 The `media-type` key accepts [string](/reference/datatypes/#string) values.
-- `text` (Optional) - Finally, the optional `text` key can be used for as a textual label for the `link` and accepts [markup-line](/reference/datatypes/#markup-line) datatype.
+- `text` (Optional) - Finally, the `text` key can be used for as a textual label for the `link` and accepts [markup-line](/reference/datatypes/#markup-line) datatype.
 The subsequent sections demonstrate the proper use of links.
 {{% /tab %}}
 {{% /tabs %}}

-### Link to internet URL
+### Link to Internet URL

 Organizations may need their documentation (e.g., SSP) to reference external resources, such applicable laws and regulations (e.g., HSPD-12) and other organizational items (e.g., official agency logos).
 This first example illustrates how an OSCAL SSP might make use of a link to an internet URL to reference a government policy and an agency logo.